 • To set aside the statutory demand you must do the following within 18 days of receipt:

-° prepare and file an Application To Set Aside a Statutory Demand using FORM 6.4
+° submit a Witness Statement in Support of Application to Set Aside Statutory Demand using FORM 6.5

 Being issued with a statutory demand can be very serious!
 Before

 doing anything I would suggest that you seek independent advice!!